kubeflow/website/content/en/docs/components/katib/overview.md

 {{% beta-status
   feedbacklink="https://github.com/kubeflow/katib/issues" %}}

-Katib is Kubernetes native project for automated machine learning (AutoML).
+Katib is Kubernetes-native project for automated machine learning (AutoML).
 Use Katib for automated tuning of your machine learning (ML) model's hyperparameters and architecture.

 This page introduces the concepts of hyperparameter tuning, neural